Scripter132132/NovaCore-Miniblox/README.md

-💎 NovaCore V1
+🌌 NovaCore

-A sleek, animated Tampermonkey client overlay for Miniblox.io, focused on performance, customization, and a futuristic look.
+Version: 1.0
+Platform: Tampermonkey

+Game Compatibility: miniblox.io

+Author: (Can't reveal yet)

-🚀 Overview
+🧩 Overview

-NovaCore is a client-side enhancement for Miniblox.io that adds a stylish animated UI, draggable performance counters, and utility tools — all wrapped in a clean neon design.
+NovaCore is a custom Tampermonkey client script designed for miniblox.io, offering a polished and feature-rich user experience.
+It includes a playtime tracker, interactive menu system, customizable keybinds, and utility overlays such as FPS, CPS, and Real-Time counters — all in a sleek cyber-themed interface.

 ✨ Features
-🎬 Intro & Design

-Smooth intro animation with glowing text and checkmarks

-Persistent NovaCore💎 header

-Dynamic hint text and CSS-based transitions

-🧭 Menu System

-Toggleable menu overlay (press \ key) Still Thinking of doing a bind thing.

-Blurred background with neon theme

-Animated buttons and modular design for future add-ons

-⚙️ Built-in Modules
-Module	Description
-🖥️ FPS Counter	Displays live FPS in a draggable box
-🖱️ CPS Counter	Tracks your clicks per second (draggable) ⏰ Real Time Clock	Shows the current local time (bottom-right) 🔲 Auto Fullscreen	One-click fullscreen toggle
-(For Now)

-Each module can be toggled directly from the NovaCore menu.

-🎨 Visual Style

-Uses CSS @keyframes for smooth intros and transitions

-Google Font: Press Start 2P

-Neon cyan and red color palette

-Glass-like overlays with glowing outlines

-The interface is designed to feel responsive and futuristic.

-⌨️ Controls
-Key	Action
-\	Open / Close the NovaCore menu
-ESC	(Browser/Game default — exits fullscreen)
-🧩 Installation
-🦝 Using Tampermonkey

-Install Tampermonkey
- for your browser.

-Click “Create a new script”.

-Paste the full NovaCore script.

-Save the script (Ctrl + S or File → Save).

-Visit Miniblox.io
-.

-✅ NovaCore will automatically load — watch the intro animation, then press \ to open the menu.

-More Updates Soon!
+🕹️ Interactive Menu

+Toggle with a customizable keybind (default: \)

+Neon-themed UI with animated transitions

+Persistent header with client branding

+⏱️ Playtime Tracker

+Tracks total and session playtime automatically

+Displays total duration in days, hours, minutes, and seconds

+Earns a “gold theme” when reaching 10+ hours of total use

+⚙️ Binding System

+Rebind the menu toggle key directly from the UI

+Saves preferences in localStorage (persistent between sessions)

+📊 Utility Counters
+Feature	Description
+FPS Counter	Real-time framerate display; draggable UI element CPS Counter	Tracks mouse clicks per second; draggable Real Time Clock	Displays system time (with tooltip) for fullscreen sessions Auto Fullscreen	Toggle fullscreen mode directly from the menu 💾 Installation

+Install Tampermonkey (if not already):

+Chrome Web Store

+Firefox Add-ons

+Edge Add-ons

+Add the Script:

+Open Tampermonkey → Create a new script

+Paste the entire contents of NovaCore.user.js

+Save (Ctrl + S)

+Visit miniblox.io

+The NovaCore intro animation will play

+After that, press \ to open the NovaCore Menu

+🧠 Usage Guide
+Action	Description
+\	Open/Close the NovaCore menu
+“Menu Keybind” section	Change the key used to open the menu “FPS Counter”	Show or hide FPS tracker
+“CPS Counter”	Show or hide CPS tracker
+“Real Time”	Toggle real-time clock
+“Auto Fullscreen”	Toggle fullscreen mode
+🗃️ Data Persistence

+NovaCore stores user preferences and playtime data in localStorage:

+novacore_playtime → total accumulated playtime

+novacore_menuKey → custom menu toggle key

+These persist across sessions unless manually cleared in browser storage.

+🖌️ Visual Design

+NovaCore uses:

+Retro neon theming inspired by synthwave/cyberpunk

+Google Fonts — Press Start 2P

+Custom CSS animations for smooth transitions and intro effects

+🧾 License

+This project is shared for educational and personal use only.
+Do not redistribute or claim ownership without permission from the author.